Moving to South Africa

 All duties and customs charges that become payable on inspection of goods upon arrival in South Africa will be your responsibility.

-Household goods may be imported duty free as long as they have been in use and belonged to the importer for more than 12 months and are not of sale within 2 years.
-Works of Art are exempt if they are over 100 years old and are part of a bona-fide shipment of household effects.
+Household goods may be imported duty-free into South Africa as long as they have been in use and belonged to the importer for more than 12 months and are not for sale within 2 years.
+Works of Art are exempt if they are over 100 years old and are part of a bonafide shipment of household effects.

-Temporary residence will need to be in possession of a temporary work permit for their household effects to gain duty free entry.
+Temporary residents will need to be in possession of a temporary work permit for their household effects to gain duty-free entry.

 All new items will be subject to full duty.
-Duty rates can vary up to 45% on imported goods and VAT applies on most imports up to 14% of the items’ value.
+Duty rates can vary up to 45% on imported goods and VAT applies to most imports up to 14% of the items’ value.

-For more information please visit South African Revenue Service (SARS) website.
+For more information please visit the South African Revenue Service (SARS) website.

-When your consignment arrives at the destination port or airport our destination partner will contact you to arrange customs and quarantine formalities and a suitable date for delivery to your residence will also be scheduled at this time.
+When your consignment arrives at the destination port or airport, our South Africa removals partner in will contact you to arrange customs and quarantine formalities.
+A suitable date for delivery to your residence will also be scheduled at this time.

-As Hackworthy will be managing your move to South Africa from the UK, we will have already ensured that all the correct documents have been completed to ensure your effects are not tied up in customs which can prove costly.
+As Hackworthy will be managing your move to South Africa from the UK, we will have already ensured that all the correct documents have been completed in order to guarantee your effects are not tied up in customs, which can prove costly.

-Upon delivery our destination partner will complete the unpacking of all items and position furniture as required and remove discarded packing materials.
+Upon delivery, our destination partner will complete the unpacking of all items, position furniture as required, and remove discarded packing materials.

-We take the utmost care with every shipment and use specialist boxes and protective wrap to ensure your effects arrive safety in whichever corner of the globe you are moving.
-We do however recommend that you take out Marine Insurance as accidents can happen.
+We take the utmost care with every shipment and use specialist boxes and protective wrap to ensure your effects will arrive safely in South Africa.
+We do, however, recommend that you take out International Removals Insurance, as accidents can happen.

 Comprehensive international removals insurance that covers all risks of loss and/or damages in transit is only available on professionally packed goods.
-Cover on owner packed boxes is limited to total loss only.
+Cover on owner-packed boxes is limited to total loss only.

-When filling out your insurance proposal form, please ensure you insure your items for full replacement value at destination, it is not advisable to under-insure your items.
+When filling out your insurance proposal form, please ensure you insure your items for full replacement value.
+It is not advisable to under-insure your items.